matthew-chirgwin/kafka-java-vertx-starter/ui/src/ReactCustomHooks/useWebSocket/README.md

 ```

 Where `onError`, `onClose`, `onOpen`, `onMessage` are direct mappings of the
 WebSocket events.
-For flexability and composability, the first argument
+For flexibility and composability, the first argument
 provided to the hook should be a function which, on call, will return a new
 pre-configured websocket.
 This allows the user control over items such as
 the protocol to use, as well as the endpoint to connect to.